Ask Experts Questions for FREE Help!

 Much of what you ask here will be determined by local codes.

-For major stuff like this, I like to get a contractor out for an "estimate" then grill him with questions...like the ones you have.
+For major stuff like this, I like to get a contractor out for an "estimate" then grill him with questions... like the ones you have.

-To accurately answer your questions means either asking someone very knowledgable about your local codes, or wading through them yourself.
+To accurately answer your questions means either asking someone very knowledgeable about your local codes, or wading through them yourself.
 They're usually online, but they're a real bear to go through to find answers.

 I think you'll find that piers are acceptable for a deck, but not for an add-on room.